 Very high fish species diversity was observed at this estuary, with for example, 46 fish species recorded during our one-day visit.
 Previous studies recorded a total of 58 species in the estuary.
 The system represents a very important nursery area in the region.
 It will be very important to maintain its present baseflows (prevent mouth closure) and water quality (i.e. no low oxygen levels) to ensure functionality and ecosystem services.
-See Appendix C for a summary of fish species caught during the trip.
 A number of Illegal gillnets were found in system.